Climate Change

 Kioxia Group has targeted all business units with the drafting of business continuity management (BCM) policies, and has established response protocols that take account of a variety of risks, including natural disasters.

 Under our BCM policy, we strive to be fully conscious of the status of our materials and products even at times of no disruption, and ensure we have multiple suppliers.
-Furthermore, we are making efforts to ensure we are able to swiftly assess the situation in the event of an emergency, and to minimize effects on the business at such times by means of a collaborative process designed to ensure the early recovery of services.
+Furthermore, we are making efforts to ensure we are able to swiftly assess the situation in the event of an emergency, and to minimize any effects on the business at such times by means of a collaborative process designed to ensure the early recovery of services.
+Addressing climate change is also an important issue for our customers and suppliers, and we closely communicate with them on the related challenges and responses.
+We also participate in the CDP Supply Chain Program, collecting information regarding environmental impact from key suppliers.

-Addressing climate change is also an important issue for our customers, and we closely communicate with them on the related challenges and responses.
-We will continue to work with our partners across the entire value chain to expand the market share of our products that consider environmental impacts and help realize a decarbonized society.
+We will continue to work with our partners across the entire value chain to expand the market for products that consider environmental impacts and help realize a decarbonized society.

 Taking Part in External Initiatives Related to Climate Change